Max-Pons/odin-recipes/README.md

 It consists of building a (brutalist web design) site that displays a home-page called "Odin Recipes" that gives us three links that take us to three of my favorite recipes.

+*Update*
+Style has been added to the website